 Prominent alumni include cryptographer Dr. Taher Elgamal, whose work on digital signatures has been adopted by the American National Institute of Standards and Technology, and NASA researcher Taher Elgamal, who participated in the Curiosity’s historic landing on Mars in August.

-A popular study abroad destination, Cairo University hosted over 4,000 international students in the academic year ending in 2010—two percent of its total undergraduate population.
+A popular study abroad destination, Cairo University regularly hosts thousands of international students during the academic year.

 2) AMERICAN UNIVERSITY IN CAIRO—EGYPT